When air fryer corned beef turns out so tender and delicious, you may find yourself wanting to make this St. Patrick’s Day classic all year round!

 Absolutely!
 To make Ninja Foodi corned beef, follow the same instructions listed above, but use your Ninja Foodi on the air crisp function.

-I’ve made corned beef in both my Ninja Foodi and my Cosori basket air fryer and both have cooked perfectly with the directions included!
+I’ve made corned beef and even cornish hen in both my Ninja Foodi and my Cosori basket air fryer and both have cooked perfectly with the directions included!

 How to Cook Frozen Corned Beef in the Air Fryer